sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/go.md

 3. We convert the AccessToken to a JWT token.
 4. Finally, the token is sent back to the client.

-The endpoint first loads the request body into a struct with `roomName` and `participantName` string fields.
+We first load the request body into a struct with `roomName` and `participantName` string fields.
 If they are not available, it returns a `400` error.

 If required fields are available, a new JWT token is created.
 For that we use the [LiveKit Go SDK](https://pkg.go.dev/github.com/livekit/server-sdk-go){:target="\_blank"}: